psobolewskiPhD/i2k2024_napari_workshop/napari-workshops/notebooks/spot_detection_functions.md

 ## Loading data

-Let's get everything set up, based on the previous notebook:
+Let's get everything set up, for more information about this analysis, please see the [the exploratory spot detection notebook](spot_detection).

 ```{code-cell} ipython3
 from skimage import io